henriquesebastiao/starpy/docs/tutorial/index.md

 ## Creating a NASA API Key

-By default, you do not need to create an API key to use starpy, however the key used by default is the DEMO_KEY provided by NASA, which has the following limits:
+By default, you do not need to create an API key to use skyport, however the key used by default is the DEMO_KEY provided by NASA, which has the following limits:

 - Hourly Limit: 30 requests per IP address per hour
 - Daily Limit: 50 requests per IP address per day